CiscoSecurity/tr-05-serverless-gigamon-threatinsight/README.md

   - Makes a series of requests to the underlying external service to query for some cyber threat intelligence data on each supported observable.
   - Maps the fetched data into appropriate CTIM entities.
-  - Returns a composite object containing a nested list per each of the following CTIM entities (if any extracted):
+  - Returns a list per each of the following CTIM entities (if any extracted):
     - `Indicator`,
     - `Sighting`,
     - `Relationship`.